Jenson USA Sees +8.5% RPV With Bloomreach Engagement and Discovery

 Our catalog is 30,000+ and there’s always room to improve on site search.
 That’s the number one thing we can do to benefit the customer journey and to improve conversion

 With support from Bloomreach, the team at Jenson identified both distinct customer segments and a set of criteria to bucket visitors.
-Thanks to the flexibility of Bloomreach Engagement, setting up custom segmentation that updates based on in-session behavior was simple.
+Thanks to the flexibility of Bloomreach Engagement and the power of our customer data engine, setting up custom segmentation that updates based on in-session behavior was simple.

 Once the segmentation was integrated with Bloomreach Discovery, the search engine could best optimize results for its end users and give the Jenson team a deeper understanding of its site visitors.